 Quenton Nelson was the top offensive lineman in college football in 2017, but the second-best guard in the nation could have been Smith.
 Considering there were other good guards, like Will Hernandez and Braden Smith, who were second-round picks in the 2018 NFL Draft, that is really saying something for how Smith played in 2017.
 The freshman was a steady pass protector and a bull in the ground game.

 The 6-foot-6, 320-pound Smith dominated at the point of attack and was extremely impressive when taking on Alabama.
 He looks like he is just scratching the surface of his upside to be even better with more experience.
 Smith played guard and left tackle for the Volunteers as a freshman.
-He should settle in at left tackle over the next two years and could have the ability to dominate.
+He's now their starting left tackle, and he could end up being a franchise left tackle prospect.

-The Cardinals grab a successor to Larry Fitzgerald and get a long-term No. 1 for Josh Rosen.
+The Cardinals grab a successor to Larry Fitzgerald and get a long-term No. 1 wide receiver for Josh Rosen.